blechta/fenapack/demo/navier-stokes-pcd/documentation.rst

         PETScOptions.set("fieldsplit_p_PCD_Mp_pc_type", "jacobi")

 The direct solver is used by default if the aforementioned blocks are not executed.
-FEnaPack tries to pick MUMPS by default and following parameter enables very verbose output.
+FENaPack tries to pick MUMPS by default and following parameter enables very verbose output.

 .. code-block:: python